 As Ronald says, they were like the Nazis.
 Especially chosen for their brutality and ruthlessness.
 Many of my mates didn’t make it.
 I’m happy to have survived.’

 So too were most Australians.
 A veteran of Changi, Tom packed a punch providing affordable public housing to many lower income families and putting land on the block for young home owners at a price within reason.
-An inveterate idealist and confirmed socialist through and through, Tom retained his position of moral standard bearer in Australian society.
+An inveterate idealist and confirmed socialist through and through, he carried the torch so his ideas would not be forgotten.
+Tom retained his position of moral standard bearer in Australian society.

 His was one of the most instantly recognisable faces in Australian politics.
 To sit with him on a bus or train or in a restaurant was to witness a steady stream of admirers of all ages and all political persuasions coming up to shake hands or exchange a few words.
 In an age where politicians gleefully degrade themselves and their office for a smidgen of reality TV attention or bend over backwards for the smallest sprinkling of stardust, it was a relief to consider Tom’s dignity.
 He showed that it’s not necessary to sell out one’s good values and become morally corrupt as part of the machine if one is to succeed in politics.

-Unlike most of his parliamentary colleagues, this former boxer with his dynamic southpaw punch stood firm and spoke out in support of peace and nuclear disarmament, Cuba and Vietnam, a Palestinian homeland.
+Unlike most of his parliamentary colleagues, this former boxer with his dynamic southpaw punch stood firm and spoke out in support of peace and nuclear disarmament.

 ‘Who better than the Vietnamese to pass on the torch of resistance to colonialism than the Vietnamese, Tom?’
 I put it to him.